privacycg/CHIPS/README.md

 ### Opt-in partitioned cookies

-The primary aspect that distinguishes this proposal from existing implementations of partitioned cookies is the developer opt-in.
+The primary aspect that distinguishes this proposal from existing implementations of partitioned cookies is the third-party opt-in.
 Cookies must be set with a new attribute in order to be sent on cross-party requests once (unpartitioned) third-party cookies are obsoleted.

 This principle is in line with the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) in the long term.